Zbuser93/SpiralTorsionSpringOptimizer/README.md

 4. _σ<sub>max</sub>_
     - Stress on spring at MD state
 5. _r<sub>pre</sub>_
-    - Outer radius at preload state
+    - Outer radius at preload state (does not account for spring thickness)
 6. _θ<sub>E</sub>_
     - θ (polar coordinate) of effective portion of spring at rest state
 7. _r<sub>R</sub>_
-    - Outer radius of spring at rest state
+    - Outer radius of spring at rest state (does not account for spring thickness)

 Constraints:
 1. _C<sub>1</sub>_